inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 Schedule
 ^^^^^^^^
-Below is *outline* of schedule for 5 days workshop that has been tested in several groups in different workshop in Indonesia.
+Below is an *outline* of a schedule for a 5 days workshop that has been tested in several groups in different workshop in Indonesia.
 You may change some of them that might be more useful, applicable, and meet your needs depend on some factors must be considered as we have